atlasphp/Atlas.Query/docs/binding.md

 ## `sprintf()` Inline Binding

-If you need to bind more than one value into a condition, use `bindSprintf()` instead of `bindInline()`.
+If you need to bind more than one value into a condition, you can use an `sprintf` variation of implicit binding.
 Pass an expression string formatted for [`sprintf`](https://www.php.net/sprintf) along with the values to bind:

 ```php